 The Zone diet is really one of the first macro diets that became popular—with a 40% carb, 30% protein, and 30% fat approach.

 It was developed by an American biochemist, Dr. Barry Sears, and is rooted in trying to reduce inflammation in the body to promote quick fat loss by putting your body into a so-called "zone".
-However, there isn't any research to back up these claims around inflammation and whether this "zone" exists (27).
+However, there isn't any research to back up these claims about inflammation and whether this "zone" exists (27).

 Portion sizes are determined using a hand-eye method (basically eyeballing it and measuring servings against the size of your hand), or using zone blocks - which is really just a fancy way of counting set serving sizes for each macro food group.